YossiSaadi/todo/.swm/auto-sync-magic.jyomo.sw.md

 ### Major Change

-In this example, the function has been completely refactored and caused a **radical** change of the original code.
+In this example, the function has been completely refactored and and Swimm considers this a major change.

 At this point, the person familiar with change should get a decision.
 Either to replace this snippet to the correct one, or remove it.